 Persons who work or are residents in Norway are, as a rule, obliged to be members of and to pay contributions to the Social Security Scheme.
 Employers have to pay social security contributions on wages and other remuneration that the employers have to report.
 The obligation to pay employer’s social security contributions does not follow the membership of the employee and can apply even if the employer is not engaged in activity in Norway and even if the employee is not liable to pay taxes in Norway.
 The employer’s social security contributions are stipulated as a percentage of the reported amount.
 The contributions are differentiated, with rates that vary between different geographical zones.
 Employees’ social security contributions are stipulated as a percentage of personal income.

 The National Insurance Scheme covers a range of benefits including sick pay, work assessment allowance, disability pension, unemployment benefits, retirement pensions, survivor’s pension, occupational injury benefits, healthcare allowance, benefits to single parents and benefits during pregnancy, birth, adoption and parental leave.

-Retirement pensions from the National Insurance Scheme ensure an income in old age.
-Drawing from a retirement pension can be started the month after a person turns 62, as long as sufficient pension rights have been accumulated.
+Level 1: retirement pensions from the National Insurance Scheme ensure an income in old age.
+Drawing from a retirement pension can begin the month after a person turns 62, as long as sufficient pension rights have been accumulated.
 A person who is retired can work as much as he or she wants without their pension being reduced.
 They accumulate rights to a retirement pension when they work or otherwise have a pensionable income before turning 75.
 The pension rights are adjusted in accordance with the general life expectancy of the population.

-In addition, employers must provide mandatory occupational pensions.
-Therefore, at least 2 percent of an employee’s gross income is paid into pension funds.
+Level 2: employers must provide mandatory occupational pensions in addition to retirement pensions.; at least 2 percent of an employee’s gross income is paid into pension funds.

-Level 3 refers to private savings irrespective of employment and the Norwegian pension scheme.
+Level 3: private savings, irrespective of employment and the Norwegian pension scheme.